infinite-table/infinite-react/www/pages/blog/2022/09/01/infinite-table-monthly-update-august-2022.page.md

 ### Column valueGetter in Sorting

-Columns allow you to define a <PropLink name="columns.valueGetter" /> to change the value they are rendering (eg: when the `DataSet` has nested objects).
+Columns allow you to define a <PropLink name="columns.valueGetter">valueGetter</PropLink> to change the value they are rendering (e.g. useful when the `DataSet` has nested objects).

 Previously, this value returned by <PropLink name="columns.valueGetter" /> was not used when sorting the table.
-With the latest updated, the value returned by `valueGetter` is correctly used when sorting the grid locally.
+With the latest update, the value returned by  <PropLink name="columns.valueGetter">valueGetter</PropLink> is correctly used when sorting the grid locally.